 The first step in becoming a foster parent is to talk to one of our staff members.
 We will able to answer your questions and book a time to meet you at your home and complete the Foster Parent Application Form.
-You can find more information in our "Become a Foster Parent" booklet here.
+You can find more information in our "Become a Foster Parent" below.

 Our Carer Support Officer will arrange a time to meet with you in your home to provide you with the opportunity to ask any further questions and to complete the Foster Parent Application Form.
 You will be asked to provide information about your home, health, family members and employment, as well as providing the names of people who can provide character references for you.
 Our Carer Support Officer will also ask about your motivation to become a foster parent and your preferences for fostering (such as age and gender of child).
 It will also give us the opportunity to help you assess your home for relevant child safety issues.